The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 We consider two final variations to our fiducial model.
 To mitigate the computational cost of solving radiative transfer, it is typical to adopt a speed of light that is significantly larger than typical gas velocities, but significantly lower than the full value of $c$ (see \eg \citealt{Rosdahl2013}).
 Lowering $c$ to $c_{\rm sim}<c$ is justified as long as ionization fronts move slowly, which is the case in the higher gas densities close to galaxies, which is the focus of our current study.
 The situation is different in the IGM where ionization front velocities can be much faster \citep[e.g.][]{Deparis2019}.

 However, sub-ionizing radiation fronts (\eg Lyman-Werner radiation) may be artificially slowed down with a reduced speed of light, as their optical depths are much lower.
 We thus run an additional simulation adopting $c_{\rm sim}=0.1c$, $10\times$ higher than the fiducial model ($c_{\rm sim}=0.01c$) to verify convergence against this parameter.
 The bottom right panel of Figure~\ref{fig:reg_all} shows the resulting stellar mass growth that is nearly identical to the fiducial model.
 Any numerical lag of Lyman-Werner photon fronts do not impact the global stellar mass evolution in our simulations.
 This is likely because metal line cooling quickly dominates over H$_2$ cooling at metallicities $\gtrsim \SI{e-4}{\Zsun}$ (see Figure~\ref{fig:trho}) and that molecular gas is not necessary for star formation once the system is metal-enriched { \citep[e.g.][]{Glover2012}}.
+Note that \cite{Pallottini2022} estimated that under certain high-redshift conditions, the photodissociation region fronts move slower than our assumed value of $c_{\rm sim}$.

 In contrast, the exact details of metal cooling may be important for the efficiency of star formation and the initial mass function \citep[e.g.][]{Safranek-Shrader2014,Sharda2023}.
 To further test the robustness of our results to the choice of metal cooling, we have run a simulation where we replace the non-equilibrium ion-by-ion cooling model in { RAMSES-RTZ} with the default cooling in { RAMSES-RT}.
 The { RAMSES-RT} model adopts { CLOUDY} \citep{Ferland1998} tables at $T>\SI{e4}{K}$ that are interpolated over gas density and temperature, assuming scaled solar abundance patterns.
 At $T<\SI{e4}{K}$, the analytic cooling function from \cite{Rosen1995} is used.